uxumax/persist_ssh_backtunnel/README.md

 ### SSH Config Mode

-When specifying a host from the SSH config as a command-line argument, the make_tun reads the SSH configuration to populate the necessary parameters.
+Specify a host from the SSH config as a command-line argument, the make_tun reads the SSH configuration to populate the necessary parameters.

 Example usage:
 ```bash